 Place all your canning jars on a cookie sheet and place in the oven.

-I let them heat up to 350 degrees to sterilize them for ten minutes then turn the oven to 200 degrees to keep them warm.
+Sterilizing jars and lids is not necessary for processing times of 10 minutes or longer, I place them in the oven at 200 degrees to keep them warm.
 You want hot applesauce and hot jars to go into your water bath canner.
 If you let either cool down too much you could end up with broken jars.

 Heat the applesauce up.
 If it’s cold this will take awhile.
 For this batch it took longer for my applesauce to heat than it did the canner to come to a boil.
 I brought the applesauce to a full boil for several minutes.